The Best Classic Homemade Stuffing

 It adds a little extra something something to this stuffing that will make everyone love it.

-When I double the recipe to serve 8 to 10 or even triple it for 12, use 4 to 6 of each veggie and just peel the carrots and cut everything into quarters.
+When I double the recipe to serve 8 or even triple it for 12, I just peel the carrots, cut everything into quarters and pulse them through the food processor to save time.

 But for a smaller batch, it doesn’t take long to peel and chop the veggies.